About the Site

 The New Game

-When is the new game getting published?
+When was the new game published?

 What happened to Guardians of Order?

 In August 2006, Guardians of Order closed its doors.
 It had been a one person operation since January, 2006.
 Various factors, including a weak dollar, led to the decision.
-For more information, see the Guardians of Order website
+For more information, see the Guardians of Order website.

 What will happen to the new game without a publisher?